mars0i/pasta/README.md

 Available online 14 December 2015, ISSN 0022-2496,
 http://dx.doi.org/10.1016/j.jmp.2015.11.003 .)

+## MASON

+The core of this simulation is written in Clojure.
+However, I also use MASON agent-based modeling Java library.
 My intention is that you can use this software with [MASON](http://cs.gmu.edu/~eclab/projects/mason/) if you want to have a GUI, but that it's also possible to run it without MASON.
 This means you don't have a GUI, but you'll be able to inspect the data, write it out, and plot it with Incanter.

 ## Setup